mlell/tapas/manual/manual.md

 Read now the script `data/mapping/map-bwa.sh` and see how the variables used there correspond to the column names of partab.
 The script is shown in the next code block.

-There is an additional variable there, `$fastq`.
-This variable needs to be set and exported before executing the calls, which will be done in the next section.
+This is a script which can be called using different parameter
+combinations: It calls the mapper `bwa` and forwards the values of the variables set via `data/4/partab` as command line arguments to the mapper.

 ```{.bash}
 #!/usr/bin/bash